In this guest post, Natalie Ebrill explains how to succeed in getting your school-aged children to go to bed and stay in bed.

 - See a homeopath for a remedy to help relax for sleep, reduce known or unknown fears or address any other issue.

 Consider star charts, jobs charts, positive behaviour charts.
 Ask your child to nominate the rewards for staying in bed, cooperating at bedtime and helping around the house.
 Ration weekend TV watching, computer time, iPods, favourite toys, play-dates, etc as consequences and rewards.

-Encourage Role modeling
+Encourage Role Modelling

 Consider asking an older friend, cousin, neighbour about 12- 14 years to visit your child and make a fuss of their bedroom and the comfy bed and ask about the rewards you offer for staying in bed and sleeping all night.
-You can pay the older helper with a movie ticket and ask for a follow up phone call to check up on your child within the week.
+You can pay the older helper with a movie ticket and ask for a follow-up phone call to check up on your child within the week.
 Young children usually really respect and admire the teenagers and may listen to them over you.